Center-for-Digital-Narrative/elmcip/README.md

 Add files to be comitted (staging).

     git add <filename> <filname xx>

-If your commit have many you could add the name of the directory they live in.
+If your commit has many files you could use the name of the directory they live in.

     git add <directory name>